Beyond Gradient and Priors in Privacy Attacks: Leveraging Pooler Layer Inputs of Language Models in Federated Learning: Methodology

+In the first-stage attack, we aim to first recover the feature information directed to the identified vulnerable module with an enhanced analytics-based method.
+To better elucidate our tailored design, let us first establish the notations used in this context: Let $X \in \mathbb{R}^{B \times d}$ be the input to this vulnerable module, where $B$ is the batch size and $d$ is the feature dimension.
+Let $W_1 \in \mathbb{R}^{d \times v}$ and $W_2 \in \mathbb{R}^{v \times n}$ denote the weights of the Pooler layer and the Classifier layer, respectively, with $v$ being the pooler dimension and $n$ being number of classes.
+Let $\sigma$ represent the non-linear activation function that is positioned after the Pooler layer.

-\textbf{Subtle Modification of Architecture:} The initial configuration of language models often sets the hidden dimension of the Pooler layer to match the input dimension (For BERT$_{\text{BASE}}$, it's 768).
-This setting is insufficient to promise the accuracy of tensor decomposition when applying the two-layer-neural-network-based reconstruction method.
-To address this limitation, we expand the dimension of the Pooler layer to match the vocabulary size of the language models (For BERT$_{\text{BASE}}$, this was adjusted from 768 to 30,522).
-The rationale behind this change is grounded in enhancing the model's expressiveness while ensuring our modifications are not easily detectable.
+\textbf{Enlarge Pooler Dimension:~ } The initial configuration of language models often sets the pooler dimension $v$ to match the hidden dimension $d$ (For BERT$_{\text{BASE}}$, it's 768)~\citep{devlin2018bert}.
+This setting is insufficient to promise the accuracy of tensor decomposition when applying the analytics-based reconstruction method.
+To address this limitation, we temporarily expand the pooler dimension to match the vocabulary size for BERT.
+To be explicit, we set $v = |V|$.
+The rationale behind this change is grounded in enhancing the model's expressiveness while ensuring our modification is subtle.
+It's important to note that, given the expanding width of state-of-the-art language models such as GPT-3~\cite{brown2020language}, the hidden dimension has become sufficiently large to assure the accuracy of our method.
+Consequently, we can bypass this certain step that would otherwise be necessary in BERT.

-Moreover, our empirical observations indicated that the original activation function struggles to work harmoniously with the recovery method, leading to inaccurate information retrieval.
-This challenge arises due to its $i_{th}$ derivatives resulting in zero expectations, expressed as $\mathbb{E}_{Z\sim N(0,1)}[\sigma^{(i_{th})}(Z)]=0$, and leads to an inaccurate estimation of $\hat{T}$ as described in Equation~\ref{equation/concentration}.
-To counter these challenges, we replace the Tanh function after the Pooler layer with two alternative functions: SELU or $\sigma(x) = x^3 + x^2$.
-Neither of these functions is strictly odd or even, which counter issues from derivatives.
-It's worth noting that SELU, a commonly used activation function in deep learning, is less likely to draw attention.
-On the other hand, our empirical tests of the cube+square function indicate that while it compromises concealability, it offers enhanced attack performance in specific scenarios.

-\textbf{Strategic Weight Initialization:} We introduce key notations first: $X$ is the input to the Pooler layer with a shape of $(B, d)$, where $B$ is the batch size and $d$ is the feature dimension.
-The weights $W_1$ and $W_2$ correspond to the Pooler and Classifier layers, respectively, with shapes $(|V|, d)$ and $(N, |V|)$.
-Here, $|V|$ is the vocabulary size and $N$ is the number of classification classes.